Melvin Goes to Dinner: Cast

+In addition to the director Bob Odenkirk acting in the role of Keith, a number of notable people appeared in minor roles in the film, including Jenna Fischer, B. J. Porter, Tucker Smallwood, Wendy Rae Fowler, Jason Nash, Scott Aukerman, Scott Adsit, Nathan Odenkirk (son of Bob and Naomi Odenkirk), Allan Havey, as well as the uncredited Jack Black and Melora Walters.
+Additionally Daisy Gardner, Marc Evan Jackson, Ron Lynch, Annie Mumolo, Joe Nunez, Bill Odenkirk, the Sklar Brothers, Derek Waters, Suzanne Whang, and Kristen Wiig appear as extras.

 Production

 Michael Penn wrote the music for the film.
 The film won the Audience Award at the 2003 South by Southwest Film Festival and the Best Picture and Best Ensemble Awards at the Phoenix Film Festival.

 The movie uses many actors who are mainliners in other television productions, such as Odenkirk's former Mr. Show co-star David Cross as a self-help seminar leader.
 However, the main characters are all played by the stage actors who performed in the Los Angeles stage production on which the screenplay is based.

 Odenkirk also directed a short film that was included on the Melvin Goes to Dinner DVD release, The Frank International Film Festival.
 It portrayed the screening of Melvin Goes to Dinner at a (fictional) film festival organized by a cinephile named Frank (Fred Armisen) who hosts the festival at the home he shares with his mother.

 Reception

 On Rotten Tomatoes, Melvin Goes to Dinner has an approval rating of 100% based on 12 reviews.

 Marjorie Baumgarten of The Austin Chronicle wrote Odenkirk "shows real skill with the gradual manner in which he allows this story to evolve", and that the "movie should inspire viewers to call up old friends, order a bottle of wine, and talk the night away."